NHERI-SimCenter/BRAILS/docs/datacollection/NJDEP-Buildings.md

 # Understanding NJDEP Building Inventory
 There are 472,322 (453,361+18,961) buildings in this database (including 81,418 condos).
 This database is provided as an Arcgis gdb, which can also be opened by the opensource software [QGIS](https://www.qgis.org/en/site/).
-Once the database is been loaded, you'll see several tables.
+Once the database is loaded in QGIS, you'll see several layers (tables).
+You can right click on each layer and export as your favorite format (json/csv/others).

+The columns in each table have been list below.
+Click on table name will lead to more details of that table, including
+* the explanation of each column
+* categories of each column
+* statistics of categories (numbers noted in parentheses)

 ## Tables